spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 Scale down the old controller replicas after installing the Controller version 2 to prevent upgrade conflicts.

-> **Note**:  The Ocean Controller Version 2 replicas begin operating up to X seconds after all replicas of the Ocean Controller version 1 are fully removed.
+> **Note**:  The Ocean Controller Version 2 replicas begin operating just a few seconds after all replicas of the Ocean Controller version 1 are fully removed.
 Completely removing Ocean Controller Version 1 will allow Ocean Controller Version 2 to ensure a smooth transition and optimal performance.

 *   To scale down the old controller replicas, run the following command: